datacarpentry/image-processing/_episodes/07-thresholding.md

 {: .output}

 > ## Ignoring more of the images -- brainstorming (10 min)
 >
-> Let us take a closer look at the binary images produced by the
+> Let us take a closer look at the binary masks produced by the `measure_root_mass` function.
+Here is the graylevel histogram of the file `trial-016.jpg` again:
-> preceding program.
 >
 > ![Binary root images](../fig/07-four-maize-roots-binary.jpg)
 >
-> Our root mass ratios include white pixels that are not
-> part of the plant in the image, do they not?
-The numbered labels and the
-> white circles in each image are preserved during the thresholding, and
-> therefore their pixels are included in our calculations.
-Those extra pixels
-> might have a slight impact on our root mass ratios, especially the labels,
-> since the labels are not the same size in each image.
-How might we remove
+> Notice the peak near 1.0?
+Where might it come from?
+Recall that a grayscale value of 1.0 corresponds to white pixels.
+You may have noticed in the section on adaptive thresholding that the thresholded image does include regions of the image aside of the plant root: the numbered labels and the white circles in each image are preserved during the thresholding, because their grayscale values are above the threshold.
+Therefore, our calculated root mass ratios include the white pixels that are not part of the plant root.
+Those extra pixels affect how accurate the root mass calculation is!
+>
-> the labels and circles before calculating the ratio, so that our results are
-> more accurate?
-Brainstorm and think about some options, given what we have
-> learned so far.
+> How might we remove the labels and circles before calculating the ratio, so that our results are more accurate?
+Think about some options given what we have learned so far.
 >
 > > ## Solution
 > >
 > > One approach we might take is to try to completely mask out a region from